Some Friends Are Forever (4)

 Both Bhaiya and Bapi were charmers and I don’t know how they always ended up finding their ways to the hearts of the girls I simply adored!

 Bhaiya in those days was another desperado.
 One night, he kept both Subho and me enthralled and awake with stories of his feminine conquests.
-He was ruthlessly frank and had no doubts about our credibility.
+He was ruthlessly frank and had no doubts about our reliability.

 I would like to narrate something in this connection.
 I used to visit this sleepy town called Jiaganj in north Bengal quite frequently in those days.
 A year or so after the wedding of my nephew, we three were there together again.
 The friends of my nephews would tease me from time to time with a girl or two there.
 Life was innocent but pure bliss.